P A L A Z Z I D I L ’ A M E R I C A N I

 The Palaces of the American Corsicans

-At the very end of the 19th and the beginning of the 20th century, the influence of French culture, architecture and academic art is felt on the palazzi.
+At the very end of the 19th century and the beginning of the 20th century, the influence of French culture, architecture, and academic art became apparent in these palazzi.
+Facade decoration grew more elaborate and, in the search for a picturesque effect, floor plans sometimes departed from strict symmetry.

 Extrait du livre :